Lullabot/information-security-policy/communications/gpg.md

 # Using PGP/GPG for Secure Communications

+<aside>The original program, Pretty Good Privacy, eventually became a standard called OpenPGP.
+GNU PGP, or "GPG", is the most widely used PGP implementation, but for simplicity this document refers to to "PGP".</aside>

 PGP (Pretty Good Privacy) is a system that lets people communicate with each other securely online.
 PGP lets you **sign** emails and files so others can be sure they haven't been modified and are actually from you.
 You can also use **PGP** to encrypt emails and files so only the intended recipients can view them.
 Why would you want a PGP key?

 * You can sign emails you send and receive encrypted email without needing to pay for a certificate.
 Great for passing around passwords and credentials.